Lujun995/lujun995.github.io/_posts/2021-10-25-Dashboard.md

 ---
 layout: post
-title: Dashboard using Python
+title: Dashboarding in Python
 subtitle: by Lucas Zhang
-tags: [Data Visualization Challenge]
+tags: [Data Visualization]
 ---

-Is there life after graduate school?
-Download data of [Science and Engineering PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data).
-Do some analysis in `pandas`.
+Do some data analyses using data from [Science and Engineering PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data).
 Make a [dashboard visualization](https://pyviz.org/dashboarding/) of a few interesting aspects of the data.

 **Solution**: